Halloween – 8 Tips for a Safe Night Out

 Go over these reminders with your children while

-getting ready for an evening of Trick or Treating
+getting ready for a Halloween evening of Trick or Treating

 5. Costume accessories including fake knives, swords and guns can accidentally hurt people.
 If these objects are part of a child’s costume, make sure they are made from cardboard or flexible materials like malleable plastic.